 Further, if the user ignores the warning, an analysis can be conducted using the data validation feature in Excel that identifies incorrect inputs.

+Thank you for reading CFI’s guide to Data Validation.
 In order to help you become a world-class \analyst and advance your career to your fullest potential, these additional resources will be very helpful: